20 Caves In Slovenia You Gotta See

 4. Cross Cave (Cold Cave)

-There are two passages through the cave, an easy and a hard one, with most people choosing the easier option – Pisani Rov, traveling by small boat.
+There are two passages through the cave, an easy and a hard one.
+Most people choose the easier option—Pisani Rov—and travel by small boat.

 5. Dimnice Jama (Smoke Cave)

-This is one of the newer Slovenian caves you can visit and is open every Sunday for tours.
-The cave is known widely as Smoke Cave because of the fog, which seems to float up from the cave during winter.
+This is one of the newer Slovenian caves you can visit.
+It is open every Sunday for tours.
+The cave is known widely as Smoke Cave because of the fog that seems to float up from it during winter.

 A long winding path leads to the cave and a spiral staircase, which is quite impressive.
 You need to walk around 39 meters to the entrance before entering a large hallway with large chambers, including one called Dancing Hall.